ipfs/ipfs-webui/README.md

 1. PR master with the result of `tx pull -a` to pull the latest translations from transifex
 1. Tag it `npm version`, `git push`, `git push --tags`.
 1. Add release notes to https://github.com/ipfs-shipyard/ipfs-webui/releases
-1. Wait for master to [build on CI](https://ci.ipfs.team/blue/organizations/jenkins/IPFS%20Shipyard%2Fipfs-webui/activity?branch=master), and grab the CID for the build
+1. Wait for master to [build on CI](https://circleci.com/gh/ipfs-shipyard/ipfs-webui), and grab the CID for the build
-1. Pin it on the IPFS cluster (see #ipfs-pinbot on freenode)
 1. Update the hash at:
    - js-ipfs https://github.com/ipfs/js-ipfs/blob/master/src/http/api/routes/webui.js#L23
    - go-ipfs https://github.com/ipfs/go-ipfs/blob/master/core/corehttp/webui.go#L4